altmann/FluentResults/README.md

 var result2 = result.MapSuccesses(e => new Success("Prefix: " + e.Message));
 ```

 If you want to add some information to all errors in a result you can use `MapErrors(...)` on a result object.
+This method only iterate through the first level of errors, the root cause errors (in error.Reasons) are not changed.

 ```csharp
 var result = Result.Fail("Error 1");